davesnx/styled-ppx/documents/css-extraction.md

 `packages/ppx/src/Hash_class.ml` (`Class_format.slot_class`); the
 `(context, family, mask)` triple comes from `packages/ppx/slot_key`.

-One exception: when a block has TWO OR MORE declarations that carry a `$(...)` value interpolation, they mint one shared `_in_<murmur2 hash>` class instead - a plain, unbucketed hash of their concatenated content, no context/family/mask fields at all (the "bundle" - see `Css_file.re`'s `transform_rule_list`).
-A single interpolating declaration is NOT a
+One exception: when a block has TWO OR MORE declarations that interpolate the SAME `$(name)` source path, they mint one shared `_in_<murmur2 hash>` class instead - a plain, unbucketed hash of their concatenated content, no context/family/mask fields at all (the "bundle" - see `Css_file.re`'s `transform_rule_list`).
+Grouped by shared path with the same union-find technique the shorthand/longhand leaf-overlap grouping above uses,
-bundle: it mints its own real, slot-keyed `_a_` class exactly like a static atom, and merges normally (see `CSS.merge` below) - bundling only kicks in when two or more of a block's interpolating declarations would otherwise need separate custom-property namespaces for what is often the same value reused across `base`/`:hover`/`@media` variants.
+transitively: a declaration interpolating two paths bridges both into one group.
+Two declarations that merely both interpolate, but different, unrelated paths - `color: $(a); background-color: $(b);` - do NOT bundle: each mints its own real, slot-keyed `_a_` class exactly like a static atom, and merges normally (see `CSS.merge` below), since neither value ever needed to share a variable with the other.
+A single interpolating declaration, or one whose path no sibling declaration in the block shares, is likewise not a bundle - bundling only kicks in when two or more of a block's interpolating declarations, sharing a path, would otherwise need separate custom-property namespaces for what is often the same value reused across `base`/`:hover`/`@media` variants.
 A bundle's own `var(--...)` target is unaffected by which prefix its class carries,